Bukka White: Awards and legacy

-In 1990 he was posthumously inducted into the Blues Hall of Fame (along with Blind Blake and Lonnie Johnson).
+In 1990, White was posthumously inducted into the Blues Hall of Fame (along with Blind Blake and Lonnie Johnson).
 On November 21, 2011, the Recording Academy announced the addition of "Fixin' to Die Blues" to its 2012 list of Grammy Hall of Fame Award recipients.
+In 2011, White was honored with a marker on the Mississippi Blues Trail in Houston, Mississippi.
+The Bukka White Blues Festival is an annual music festival on Columbus Day Weekend in Aberdeen, Mississippi.